-- To correctly open 4x-based projects, modified the XML schema transform file to check for out of range values and/or to assign defaults for the following channel and device properties: Protocol, DestinationIP, ResponseTimeoutMilliseconds, RequestTimeoutMilliseconds, UnsolicitedModeClass1, OperateMode, and EnableFeedbackPollAfterWrite.
+- To correctly open 4x-based projects, modified the XML schema transform file to check for out of range values and/or to assign defaults for the following channel and device properties: ResponseTimeoutMilliseconds, RequestTimeoutMilliseconds, UnsolicitedModeClass1, OperateMode, EnableFeedbackPollAfterWrite, and TimeSynchronizationStyle.

 • 70.<file index>.LocalFileName (on Master station)